0x62/soton-efy-notes/Mechanical Science/Elasticity.md

 ### Strain

 **Strain** $\epsilon$ is a measure of how much a material has stretched.
-It is dimension less, as it is just a ratio of the change in length to the original length.
+It is dimensionless, as it is just a ratio of the change in length to the original length.

 $$
 \epsilon = \frac{Change\ in\ length}{Length} = \frac{\Delta x}{L}